sidney-eliot/3d-artists-handbook/content/software-knowledge/zbrush-specific.md

 If the alpha file doesn't meet all of these 3 conditions, you might still be able to use the file as an alpha, but you won't have the benefit of double-click loading the alpha from the Lightbox menu.
 Instead of loading it into the alpha palette, ZBrush will load it into the texture palette.
 One can at the bottom of the texture palette menu click `MakeAlpha`, but this is tedious.

-Note that PSD files are larger than PNGs/ JPGs, but the size of PSDs isn't that bad.
+Note that PSD files are larger than PNGs and JPGs, but the size of PSDs isn't that bad.
 If the alpha resolution is 4k and one has 2k alphas, then that would be a storage size of:
 - PSD = 64 GB
 - PNG = 4 GB
 - JPG = 1.6 GB